-- Support pupils/students to follow the school rules FAIR - Provide a stimulating, safe and caring learning environment. - Adopt a calm and consistent approach to behaviour management. - Give first attention to positive behaviours and achievements. - Give visible recognition to effort and attainment by names on the board, postcards home and departmental awards and certificates. - Award reward points via Behaviour Watch/ClassCharts or a range of positive behaviours. - Meet and Greet pupils/students promptly at the start of each lesson. - Use a restorative approach to behaviour management.
+- Support learners to follow the school rules (Ready, Respectful, Responsible) - Provide a stimulating, safe and caring learning environment. - Adopt a calm and consistent approach to behaviour management. - Give first attention to positive behaviours and achievements. - Give visible recognition to effort and attainment by names on the board, postcards home and departmental awards and certificates. - Award reward points via Behaviour Watch/ClassCharts or a range of positive behaviours. - Meet and Greet learners promptly at the start of each lesson. - Use a restorative approach to behaviour management.